 Counsel and self represented parties must be in a position to confirm at the opening of a proceeding, and at the start of each day of the proceeding, that to their knowledge, no one involved on their side (including counsel, the party, the accused or witnesses) has any symptoms of illness that may be related to COVID-19.
-The BC Centre for Disease Control website advises that the symptoms of COVID-19 can include the following:
+As of the date of this Notice, the BC Centre for Disease Control website advises that the symptoms of COVID-19 can include the following:

 - a. fever

 - b. chills

-- c. cough
+- c. cough or worsening chronic cough

 - d. shortness of breath

-- e. sore throat and painful swallowing
+- e. sore throat

-- f. stuffy or runny nose
+- f. runny nose

-- g. loss of sense of smell
+- g. loss of sense of smell or taste

 - h. headache

 - i. muscle aches

 - j. fatigue

 - k. loss of appetite

-- less commonly, gastrointestinal symptoms like nausea, vomiting, or diarrhea.
+- I. nausea, vomiting, or diarrhea.